WengWeng0410/Weng_Portfolio/README.md

 ![](/images/overall_crime_20122017.png)

 # [Project 6: Chicago Crime Analytic: Project Overview](https://github.com/WengWeng0410/Chicago_Crime_Analytic)
 This is the data set on the medical cost treatment of different patients.
 In this project, there is no medical history data.
-However, it consists information of age, region, bmi, gender, smoker or non smoker and charges which can be analysed and to develop a model to predict medical cost charges.
+However, it consists information of age, region, bmi, gender, smoker or non smoker and charges which can be analysed and to develop a model to predict medical cost charges. <br>

+**Business Question**: What is the predicted medical cost based on patient's habbit and demographic info?

 ![](/images/6.ICP_patient_bmiCat_cost.png)